medly/configs/packages/typescript-config/README.md

 ## What is tsconfig.json ?

-The tsconfig.json file specifies the root files and the compiler options required to compile the project.
+The tsconfig.json file specifies the root files and the compiler options required to compile the projects.

 ## About

-**tsconfig.json** rules are recommended to compile your TypeScript projects.
+Recommended tsconfig.json rules to compile your TypeScript projects.

 > Shared [TypeScript config](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html)

 > [Schema](http://json.schemastore.org/tsconfig)

 ## Install

-With Yarn:

 ```shell
 yarn add -D @medly/typescript-config